Online Cyber Security Programs in California: Comparing Top Schools

 What career options are available with an online cybersecurity degree?

-Graduates with an online cybersecurity degree can pursue various in-demand roles within the cyber security field, including information security analyst, cybersecurity consultant, penetration tester, network security engineer, and security operations center (SOC) analyst.
+Graduates with an online cybersecurity degree can pursue various in-demand roles within the cybersecurity field, including information security analyst, cybersecurity consultant, penetration tester, network security engineer, and security operations center (SOC) analyst.

 Advanced degrees or certifications can open doors to leadership roles such as chief information security officer (CISO) or cybersecurity architect.
 California, home to major tech hubs like Silicon Valley and Los Angeles, offers strong job prospects with high salaries.
 Many cybersecurity positions allow remote work, making an online degree a flexible and practical option for entering this growing field.